World Series of Backgammon: Online qualification

 In 2008, the online backgammon site Play65 ran three online qualifiers for the WSOB final table at Cannes aka WSOB Championship.
 Since 2009, WSOB offers the possibility of qualifying online to the WSOB Tour.

 In July 2009, World Series of Backgammon launched a shared platform with Dicearena.com offering satellites for its events in Prague and London.

 In January 2010, WSOB offered satellites to its $480,000 guaranteed WSOB Championship, aka the 'Shootout' which saw the best players from the 2009 tour and a number of buy-ins at $7,500, compete for the second largest prize pool in the history of the game.
 The event was played by many of the best players in the world including Gus Hansen who bought into the Round of 16 for US$30,000.

 In May 2010, World Series of Backgammon ended its agreement with Dicearena and launched its own online backgammon and poker platform, PlayWSOB.com licensing technology from Melita Gaming Network, who also supply to TrueMoneygames and several other poker brands.

 WSOB online TV channel

-In April 2010 WSOB launched its own online TV channel using the Vimeo video platform showing full length shows from its archive of match-play television coverage.
+In April 2010 WSOB launched its own online TV channel using the Vimeo video platform showing full-length shows from its archive of match-play television coverage.

 In October 2011 World Series of Backgammon announced a partnership with the largest online gaming operator in the world, Bwin.com, for online backgammon creating bwin.com/wsob to provide an online tour with a lower buy-in to attract all levels of players.
 The new tour mimics the major live tournaments run by WSOB and includes a series of events, a points race and the WSOB Championship.
-The WSOB Champion wins the coveted Gold Cube® and an official backgammon board made by Geoffrey Parker Games and worth apparently €2400.
+The WSOB Champion wins the Gold Cube and an official backgammon board made by Geoffrey Parker Games and worth apparently €2400.